 Meeting the pent-up demands of consumers with amplified quality expectations has put pressure on grocers’.
 Thus, retailers and entrepreneurs with grocery delivery startups will need to strive for efficiency and find margin pools to grow profitably.

-Covered, in this blog – the pandemic in a rearview, how it has pushed entrepreneurs and grocery delivery startups to nurture nascent capabilities and adopt specific trends to grow and maintain their market leadership in the space of online grocery delivery industry.
+Covered, in this blog – the COVID-19 and its new variant, Omicron in a rearview, how it has pushed entrepreneurs and grocery delivery startups to nurture nascent capabilities and adopt specific trends to grow and maintain their market leadership in the space of online grocery delivery industry.

 The reception rate for online grocery shopping has been exceptionally high during the pandemic.
 Mentioned below are various startups (country-wise), with their enthralling journey of surviving and thriving during the pandemic, and eventually making it to an impressive marketshare.